imagej/imagej.github.io/_pages/plugins/morpholibj.md

 {% include thumbnail src='/media/plugins/classic-watershed-lines-blur-blobs.png' title='Overlay of watershed lines on blurred blobs.'%} The watershed algorithm assimilates the grey level image to a digital elevation model, and aims at detecting the different catchment basins.
 In the grey-level image, the catchment basins correspond to dark regions surrounded by bright structures (the "crests").
 It is a very popular technique specially used to segment touching objects.
 The MorphoLibJ suite contains several implementations of the algorithm and plugins that make use of it:

--   [Classic Watershed](/plugins/classic-watershed), plugin implementing the original watershed algorithm by Pierre Soille and Luc M. Vincent (1990)&lt;ref name="Soille1990&gt;{% include cite content='conference' title='Determining watersheds in digital pictures via flooding simulations' author='Soille, Pierre and Vincent, Luc M' booktitle='Proc.
-SPIE' volume='1360' pages='240-250' year='1990' organization='International Society for Optics and Photonics' doi='10.1117/12.24211' url='http://dx.doi.org/10.1117/12.24211' %}</ref> to segment 2D/3D grayscale images.
+-   [Classic Watershed](/plugins/classic-watershed), plugin implementing the original watershed algorithm by Pierre Soille and Luc M. Vincent (1990)[^12] to segment 2D/3D grayscale images.
--   [Marker-controlled Watershed](/plugins/marker-controlled-watershed), a plugin to perform watershed in 2D/3D images by flooding from specific seed points or markers by Meyer and Beucher (1990)&lt;ref name="Meyer1990&gt;{% include cite content='journal' title='Morphological segmentation' author='F. Meyer and S. Beucher' journal='Journal of Visual Communication and Image Representation' volume='1' number='1' pages='21-46' year='1990' doi='10.1016/1047-3203(90)90014-M' url='http://www.sciencedirect.com/science/article/pii/104732039090014M' %}</ref>.
+-   [Marker-controlled Watershed](/plugins/marker-controlled-watershed), a plugin to perform watershed in 2D/3D images by flooding from specific seed points or markers by Meyer and Beucher (1990)[^13].
 -   [Interactive Marker-controlled Watershed](/plugins/interactive-marker-controlled-watershed), a plugin to perform watershed in 2D/3D images by flooding from specific seed points or markers introduced interactively by the user.
 -   [Morphological Segmentation](/plugins/morphological-segmentation), a plugin with a graphical user interface to segment 2D/3D images based on morphological operations and the watershed algorithm.
 -   [Distance Transform Watershed](/plugins/distance-transform-watershed), two plugins (2D and 3D) that work on binary images and allow to separate touching objects by combining the distance transform and watershed methods.